ansible-community/community-website/posts/archive/the-zen-of-ansible.md

 **Automation is a journey that never ends.**

-Heraclitus, a Greek philosopher, said \"change is the only constant in life.
-Nothing endures but change.\"
+Heraclitus, a Greek philosopher, said "change is the only constant in life.
+Nothing endures but change."

 Anyone who has been around the IT industry for any length of time knows there is constant change.
 This is why it is so vital to be agile and